 Tile's Concrete Substrate Has Cracked Over Time

-The way to eliminate this from happening is to strip the tile and then install a crack isolation membrane such as Ditra prior to installing tile again.
-These membrane are designed to uncouple tile from concrete substrate, allowing tile to move separately from the concrete.
+The only wholesale cure is to strip the tile and then install a crack isolation membrane before installing tile again.
+These membranes are designed to uncouple the tile from the concrete substrate, allowing the tile to move separately from the concrete.

 06 of 07

-Tile's Concrete Substrate Did Not Cure Long Enough
+Concrete Substrate Below the Tile Did Not Cure

-It is recommended by The Tile Council of America that you let new concrete cure for "as long as possible" or at least for 28 days.
-Some thinset manufacturers recommend only 14 days' curing time before installing the tile, but the Tile Council believes that this is not long enough.
+The Tile Council of America recommends that you let the new concrete cure for "as long as possible" or at least for 28 days.
+Some thin-set manufacturers recommend only 14 days of curing time before installing the tile, but the TCA believes that this is not long enough.

-If you have a new home and your tile has cracked, there is a distinct possibility that the... concrete did not cure long enough.
+If you have a new home with cracked tile, especially hairline cracks, there is a distinct possibility that the concrete did not cure long enough.

 07 of 07

 Because the tile is cracked, and the tile is the only visible portion of the installation sandwich of mortar and substrate, most homeowners assume that the tile is at fault.
-Usually, this is not the cause.
+Usually, this is not the case; but it is possible that you or a previous owner has installed sub-standard tiles.